Who Wil Cry When You Die - Book Review - Robin Sharma - June Book Haul by Kuntal Dhara

 Who Will Cry When You Die by Robin Sharma is one of the most influential books I've ever read so far.
 And also this one was the first self-help book that I read seriously investing lots of time.
 So is this book even worthy to read?
 And how this single book helped to change my perspective?
 Let us discuss this in brief.

 In 2019, I bought this book from Amazon.in and I started reading this book.
 I tried to go through as fast as I can but I realized that this book is so potent that I can not go through very fast.
 I have to read a small part and then I have to think deeply to understand the meaning.
 So I started reading very slow and the magic happened.
 It changed the way I used to think.
 And the first and most important thing is that when I started reading this book I became so very calm and composed you can not believe it.
 The book helped a lot to calm down my monstrous thoughts that used to run through my mind all time.
 And it also stabilized my whole body and mentality.
 I don't know how this happened.
 But it helped.
 I can say that this book really helped me to control my body and mind for a better understanding of life.
+Secondly, reading this book made me more strategic.
+I learnt how to plan every single day because collective every day makes a week, weeks make a month and months make a year.
+So we need to be absolutely clear about what we are going to do with our days.
+That will create our future.

 After reading this book, my life was not the same anymore.
 I feel more mature.
 And I am now calmer and composed in any hard situations.